timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 that will be passed to and from your other packages; types like `app.User` and `app.Session`.
 The point of the app package is to validate and handle data within these types, so most of your code in the app package will be methods on types, or functions that return these types.
 Be conservative about which types and methods you choose to export.
-The web package doesn't need to understand how an `app.User` is approved to see data, it just needs to know if they can or not.
+The web package doesn't need to understand how an `app.User` is approved to see data, it just needs to know whether they can or not.

 More likely than not your application data will be related to each other.
-Try to retrieve types from their relationship with other types rather than from stand alone functions.
+Try to retrieve types from their relationships with other types rather than from standalone functions.

 ```Go
 	//  instead of this